zsparal/api-documentation/source/reference/v2/partners-api/get-client.rst

               .. type:: URL object

-            - The API resource URL of this endpoint itself.
+            - The API resource URL of the client itself.

           * - ``organization``